From the Old Overholt Whiskey to the birthplace of Henry Clay Frick, learn the fascinating history behind West Overton Village.

 West Overton Today

 Today, West Overton Village consists of the remaining eighteen buildings.
-It is listed on the National Register of Historic Places.
+It is listed on the National Register of Historic Places and is a stop on the American Whiskey Trail.